soopark723/datastructures/_build/html/_sources/intro.md

 # Data Structures Lab Sessions

-All labs, from weeks 1 through 7.
+All labs, from 1 through 7.

 ```{tableofcontents}
 ```